 Bruce Ostler has been the President of Bret Adams Ltd. Artist’s Agency for more than 20 years.
 Additionally, Bruce is the co-owner of Rosenstone/Adams LLC, and is the Vice President of The Bret Adams & Paul Reisch Foundation.
 Prior to his time with Bret Adams, Bruce was a founding member and Resident Director of Practical Theatre, Produced Babalooney Off-Broadway, and has held various positions at Playwrights Horizons, Jewish Rep, Bayley Silleck Productions, Fred Nathan Press Office, Arthur Cantor Producer, BAM, and the Fifi Oscard Agency.
 Bruce Graduated from Northwestern University in 1979.
 Bruce’s clients over the years have included: Mary Zimmerman, Keith Glover, Marion McClinton, Stephen Wadsworth, Sarah Ruhl, Paula Vogel, Melanie Marnich, Allan Knee, Randy Myler, Gina Gionfriddo, Quiara Alegria Hudes, Austin Pendleton, Jason Robert Brown, and many wonderful others.

-Alexis Williams is a literary agent at Bret Adams Artists’ Agency which represents actors, playwrights, directors, composers, choreographers, music directors and designers.
-Before joining the Bret Adams Team, Alexis held positions at McCarter Theatre Center, Contemporary Stage Company, and served as Literary Manager for Detroit’s Planet Ant Theatre.
+Alexis Williams is the Associate Artistic Director of The Playwrights Realm in NY.
+Previously, she was an agent with Bret Adams Artists’ Agency where she represented playwrights, directors, composers, designers and choreographers.
+Before joining the Bret Adams Team, Alexis worked at McCarter Theatre Center, Contemporary Stage Company, and served as Literary Manager for Detroit’s Planet Ant Theatre.
 In her time in the theatre she has worked as a director, a producer, a dramaturg, a teaching artist, and has assumed multiple other roles in the industry.
-She has appeared on panels for the League of Professional Theatre Women, the NUEA, and the Musical Theatre Factory, and has served as a judge for the Strawberry Festival and the Samuel French Off-Off Broadway Festival.
-Alexis is an alumnus of the Lincoln Center Director’s Lab and is a graduate of Northwestern University.
+She has appeared on panels for the National New Play Network, the League Of Professional Theatre Women, the NUEA, and the Musical Theatre Factory; has conducted roundtable discussions with the New School for Drama, InterAct’s Core Writer’s Group and Paragraph NY.
+In Fall of 2017 Alexis was named one of the Interval’s “Women To Watch”.
+Alexis is on the advisory board of SPACE on Ryder Farm, is an alumnus of the Lincoln Center Director’s Lab and is a graduate of Northwestern University.